ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson1.md

 * **frozen** - not being updated
 * **unfreeze** - being updated

-only traing the last one/two layers as the first pretrained convolution/layers have been trained already and are very goood at recognising basic shapes and features. when we want to start fine tuning out network we can start un freezing layer by layer.
+Only training the last one/two layers as the first pre-trained convolution/layers have been trained already and are very good at recognising basic shapes and features. when we want to start fine tuning out network we can start un freezing layer by layer.

-We can create an arry of learning rates for each group of layers super low learning rates for layers at the front , middle learning rates for middle layers and bigger learning rates for the last layers.
+We can create an array of learning rates for each group of layers super low learning rates for layers at the front , middle learning rates for middle layers and bigger learning rates for the last layers.

 ### .fit method